-Little things do give us a sense of accomplishment, which can be good in building momentum, but they can also help us justify putting off the big things that really move the needle.
+Little things can give us a sense of accomplishment, which can be good in building momentum; but they can also help us justify putting off the big things that really move the needle.

 Misery in life is the result of living without direction.
 For a life of happiness, fulfillment, purpose, and meaning, you need a strong moral compass.

 Anxiously engaged Engagement.
 It’s a measure of how emotional you are about something, how much you care, how involved you are, and how active you are in the pursuit of achieving it.
 Being engaged is crucial to being productive.
 An employee who is engaged will work far harder and achieve far more than one who […]

 The pursuit of mastery and the mastery asymptote Henry Wadsworth Longfellow, in his poem “A psalm of life” (here), wrote the following: Not enjoyment, and not sorrow,Is our destined end or way;But to act, that each to-morrowFind us farther than to-day.
 I think what he is talking about is the pursuit of mastery.
 The pursuit […]

 Control vs Influence If you’re talking about your own life, control is what matters.
 Self-control, or self-discipline, is fundamental to your ability to succeed in anything.
 But if you’re talking about the life or lives of others, control is an illusion; influence is what matters.
 Whether it’s with your kids, your employees, your peers, or […]